 The proposed research seeks to accomplish three goals: (1) Increase retention in Engineering among racially underrepresented engineering students by extending three successful summer bridge models and transition programming to four regional campuses in the Pennsylvania State University system, (2) Develop long-term sustainability plans for these programs, and (3) Compare the efficacy of different bridge models.
 The primary outcome measure is retention in baccalaureate Engineering majors following the Entrance to Major process at the beginning of Year 3.
 A secondary measure is retention in STEM majors.

-Dr. Jungwoo Ryoo, Interim Division Head of Business and Engineering
+Dr. Jungwoo Ryoo, Division Head of Business, Engineering, and Information Sciences & Technology

 Title: Building a Big Data Analytics Workforce in iSchools